ivoysey/agdademo/patter.md

   {-# BUILTIN REFL refl #-}
 ```

+(the `infixr` keyword is just syntactic sugar to let us leave off
+parenthesis later. a mix-fix identifier that _happens_ to be infix can be
+assigned binding precendence and directionality.)

 there's some technical junk going on here, about levels, that you don't
 need to worry about. i'm including it because it lets us associate our
 definition with agda's built in equals, with that `{-# BUILTIN ... #-}`